DimitrisBoutakoglou/portfolio/README.md

 # Personal Portfolio

 Hey!
-This is my personal Portfolio's repository, made using HTML, CSS (lot's of flexbox) and JS.
+This is my personal Portfolio's repository.
+I made the website using HTML, CSS (lot's of flexbox) and JavaScript.

 ## Features